firebase/firebase-ios-sdk/README.md

 may be some changes where the SDK no longer works as expected on macOS or tvOS.
 If you encounter this, please [file an issue](https://github.com/firebase/firebase-ios-sdk/issues).

-Note that the Firebase pod is not available for macOS and tvOS.

 To install, add a subset of the following to the Podfile:

 ```